JonOng2002/leetcode_journal/README.md

 ### v3

 - LeetCode submission polling (accepted submissions) — automatically detect when you solve a problem and prompt for a journal entry

+### v4

+- Host leetcode_journal on the cloud for closed access usage, those who are interested can sign up for early-access